hpgrahsl/kryptonite-for-kafka/docs/index.md

     Neither Kafka brokers nor any intermediary Kafka proxy infrastructure ever gets to see sensitive payload fields in plaintext.
 Encryption / Decryption of data happens exclusively within the security perimeter of the client-side application.

--   :material-cursor-default-click: &nbsp; **Field-Level Precision**
+-   :material-cursor-default-click: &nbsp; **Field-Level Scope**

     ---

     **Configure which payload fields need this extra level of data protection.**

-    Encryption of just one field, a handful of fields, or maybe all payload fields?
+    It's not an all or nothing approach.
+Need to encrypt just one field, a handful of fields, or maybe all payload fields?
 Everything else stays untouched and is still directly processable by any downstream applications.

 -   :material-key-chain: &nbsp; **Flexible Key Management**

     ---

-    **You define how to manage cryptographic keys.**
+    **You decide how to manage cryptographic keys.**

     Quickly need to inline keysets for development?
 Need to store keysets in a cloud key management systems (KMS)?
-Want to encrypt keysets with a key encryption key stored (KEK) in a cloud provider's KMS?
-[GCP Cloud KMS](https://cloud.google.com/security/products/security-key-management), [AWS KMS](https://aws.amazon.com/kms/), and [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault) is supported out of the box - the choice is yours!
+Want to encrypt keysets with a key encryption key (KEK) stored in a cloud provider's KMS?
+[GCP Cloud KMS](https://cloud.google.com/security/products/security-key-management), [AWS KMS](https://aws.amazon.com/kms/), and [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault) are supported - the choice is yours!

 -   :material-puzzle-outline: &nbsp; **Four Ready-Made Integrations**